CherkaouiHamza/resting_state_sandbox/README.rst

 -------------

-Please edit the *config.py* file to specify the path to the data directory  and the filename of the 4D fMRI dataof the acquisition:
+Please edit the *config.py* file to specify the path to the data directory  and the filename of the data:

 Please update your .bashrc by adding